Rural Metro Fire San Tan Valley Just Got a Major Upgrade — Meet Ladder Truck 845

 • Community activities for all ages

-It's a great opportunity to meet your firefighters, see the new apparatus up close, and be part of a piece of fire service history.
+It was a great opportunity for residents to meet their firefighters, see the new apparatus up close, and be part of a piece of fire service history.

 What Is a Push-In Ceremony?